LaDawson/full-stack-project/README.md

 The payment system used is Stripe.
 Stripe is a payment platform, like Paypal, which allows secure transactions to occur.
 None of the users card details are stored on the site so that none of their data is at risk.

+### Emails:
+Currently the website is using django mail to send confirmation/verification emails to the user and the admin.
+This is to aid in the registration of the users and also to make sure that they have a copy of their order as proof of purchase.

 ### Mobile device styles:
 The desktop and mobile devices have different layouts.
 The nav bar on mobile devices with small screens is a collapsable navigation bar, which once the dropdown is pressed will reveal the same